It was black and white. But this “pinkwashing” issue isn’t.

 Pink is the color tied to breast cancer…

 Every cancer has their own awareness color.
 It is also important to remember that even breast cancer has shades of pink, and blue.
 In 2015, we added ‘men’ to our mission, and have included blue tutus in our awareness campaigns.
 There is also the metastatic breast cancer community.
 The METAvivors.com logo is one we particularly love because we think it really represents the entire breast cancer community (below).

-So what to do?
-Find out more about what the company is doing with the funds.
-Just because they say they are a socially conscious for profit company doesn’t make it so.
+So as a consumer, what can you do?
+Find out more about what the company (and receiving non-profit) is doing with the funds.
+Ask:

 HOW MUCH is really going to the non-profit from the sale of that pink item?

 And exactly WHAT are they funding?

 It’s great that companies are giving you the opportunity to spend your money in ways that make it matter.
 But trust your gut.
 If making that purchase doesn’t feel right, then send the $1.00 directly to your favorite charity.
 Every dollar matters when it is being well spent.
 Or volunteer.
 Both are always really, really appreciated!

 The original image was black and white, and had nothing to do with breast cancer until many years later.
 Bob Carey was asked to donate an image by the Arizona Ballet for a fundraiser.
 They wanted artists to create something that represented ballet.
 Bob always enjoyed re-creating himself in front of the camera.
 He created this image and kept the tutu.
 A few months later he was inspired to create another “Ballerina” image as he and his wife Linda drove cross-country for their move to New York.